Rideau Lakes Aikiko Aikido Classes:

 Interview with Bronwen & Frans Stiene

-Classes are held at the Elgin Municipal Complex in the Elgin Community Hall as well as at a variety of other outdoor locations.
+Classes are held at a variety of indoor and outdoor locations and times.
 Everyone is welcome, but our location varies and our doors are locked, so please contact us ahead of time.
 Wear comfortable clothing and bare feet.

-The Rideau Lakes Aikikokaido system has a complete curriculum of belt levels.
+The Rideau Lakes Aikiko Aikido system has a complete curriculum of belt levels.
 All participants wear white belts, or as they progress - white belts and hakamas (black pleated pants) - regardless of rank.

-Rideau Lakes Aikikokaido is a continuous Township of Rideau Lakes recreation program.
+Rideau Lakes Aikiko Aikido is a continuous program located in Rideau Lakes Township.